European Foundation

 As of early May, over 1,700 refugees from Ukraine have found a job in Austria.

 By mid-June, around 6,700 work permits had been issued to refugees from Ukraine.
 A large share of them would do unskilled work and work below their actual level of training, according to the head of the Public Employment Service.
-In addition to a lack of German language skills, the recognition of previous education and a lack of childcare would be the biggest obstacles to integrating Ukrainians into the labour market.
+In addition to their lack of German language skills, the recognition of previous education and a lack of childcare is the biggest obstacles to integrating Ukrainians into the labour market.

 At the same time, around 6,850 Ukrainian nationals were registered as unemployed with the Public Employment Service as of the end of June.
 Around a third (34%), have completed compulsory schooling, followed by a high proportion of academic degrees (31%); 12% have higher education, 6% have completed an apprenticeship and 3% have finished an intermediate education.
 The remaining 15% could not be assigned to any level of education due to a lack of sufficient information.